 Hi, I'm David Lyons.
 I live in Los Angeles, California.
 I have a passion for art and technology and I'm always learning new things to combine my creative and technical skills.

 When web browsers shifted away from Flash around 2010 and started supporting WebGL in 2011, I was inspired to learn Three.js, which allowed me to mix both worlds: 3D and the web.
 Soon after the release of the first Oculus Rift developer kit in 2013, WebVR was created to use VR devices in a web browser through WebGL.
-In 2015, after researching and exploring WebVR, I moved to Los Angeles to do software engineering and 3D user interfaces on WebVR projects with a virtual reality startup here.
+In 2015, I moved to Los Angeles to do software engineering and 3D user interfaces on WebVR projects with a virtual reality startup here.

 Currently, I'm getting back into more 3D art while continuing to improve my front end and WebGL / VR / AR / XR / game / web development and engineering knowledge.